 401 Unauthorized

-HTTP response status code 401 Unauthorized is a client error that is returned by the server to indicate that the HTTP request has to be authenticated, and that appropriate login credentials have not yet been received.
+The HTTP 401 Unauthorized status code is a client error returned by the server to indicate the request requires Authentication and valid credentials have not been received.

 Usage

-When the 401 Unauthorized error message is received, the client understands that valid login credentials need to be supplied in advance of being granted access to the requested resource.
-It may be that the client needs to first log in to the system, or alternatively, supply credentials as part of the HTTP request.
-It may also be that the login credentials are not valid.
-It is relevant to distinguish this from 403 Forbidden, which informs the client that the action is not allowed.
+When a 401 Unauthorized error arrives, the client understands valid login credentials are needed before access to the requested resource is granted.
+The client needs to first log in, or supply credentials as part of the HTTP request.
+Existing credentials sent with the request are also not valid.
+This status is distinct from 403 Forbidden, which informs the client the action is not allowed regardless of credentials.

-When the server sends a 401 Unauthorized response, it must include the WWW-Authenticate response header.
-This informs the client as to what authorization methods it allows.
-IANA has a list of the standard authentication schemes, varying in both security and popularity.
-The specifications for common Authentication schemes can be found at the following links:
+When the server sends a 401 Unauthorized response, the WWW-Authenticate response header is included.
+This informs the client of the allowed authorization methods.
+IANA maintains a list of standard authentication schemes, varying in security and popularity.
+Common Authentication schemes:

 • Basic